segabl/exalted-emerald/README.md

 - Adds a chance for wild double battles (using sweet scent causes wild encounters to always be double battles)
 - Adds hidden abilities (Pokémon with HA can be found in the safari zone or rarely in wild double battles)
 - Updates EXP mechanics (All Pokémon part of the battle receive full EXP)
-- Makes (almost) all Pokémon species obtainable
+- Makes all regular Pokémon obtainable (legendaries and starters to be done)

 ## Minor and QoL changes